Wung8/RL/README.md

 # RL

+Currently under development, added PPO+LSTM, trying to find more robust hyperparameters for PPO+CNN+LSTM DAgger, PPO finetune, and IPPO+LSTM are most likely not working.

 Implementations of PPO, IPPO, and DAgger from Pytorch and Numpy.
 Most methods are based on the Stable Baselines 3 library.
 All demo files should work out of the box.